 el traje turbio de injusticia.

-Now that no one might come to the streams,
+Now that there is no one to go to the waters

 en mis falsillas encañona

-del velador de tonto qué sera de mi,
+del velador de tanto qué será de mí

 Y si supiera si ha de volver;

-and if I knew that tomorrow she would enter
+and if I knew on what morning she would come in

-de probar que s sabe, que si puede
+de probar que sí sabe que sí puede

 azular y planchar todos los caos.

-The second stanza is clotted with the close specifics of tailoring, the speaker’s wandering consciousness unable to resist distraction.
-In place of the anxiety faced directly, we have the technical detail of finishing work applied to a linen handkerchief.
-My translation, simplifies terms like “falsillas encañona" (with the idea of “false or deceptive detail added from underneath") and “emplumar" (literally “to feather"), terms a tailor would grasp readily.
-This distraction cannot, however, stave off the plaint of misery “qué sera" de mi (what will become of me), the fear that the caretaker has abandoned him, a terror he cannot suppressed.
+The second stanza is clotted with the close specifics of tailoring the speaker’s wandering consciousness unable to resist distraction.
+In place of anxiety faced directly we have the technical detail of finishing work applied to a linen handkerchief.
+My translation simplifies terms like “falsillas encañona” (with the idea of “false or deceptive detail added from underneath”) and “emplumar” (literally “to feather”) terms a tailor would readily grasp.
+This distraction cannot however stave off the plaint of misery “qué será de mí” (“what will become of me?”) the fear that the caretaker has abandoned him a terror he cannot suppress.

 Vusco volvvver de golpe el golpe.